webwallet/api-old/README.md

       ```

     - **Public Key Cryptography**
-    With the purpose of enabling client-side address generation and transaction signing, decentralized verification of transaction requests, and public auditability of transaction records, all JWS signatures will be generated using public key cryptography.
+    With the purpose of enabling client-side address generation and transaction signing, decentralized verification of transaction requests, and public auditability of transaction records, all JWS signatures are generated using public key cryptography.
       ```
+      {
+        "header": {
+          "alg": "public key signature algorithm"
+        },
+        "payload": {

+        },
+        "signature": "publicly verifiable signature"
+      }
       ```

     - **Transaction Chains**
-    In order to protect transaction history from tampering, each transaction record will include a reference to the previous transaction.
+    In order to protect transaction history from tampering, each transaction record includes a reference to the previous transaction, thus creating a cryptographically secured chain of records whose order cannot be altered without leaving a trace.
+This reference can be the merkle root of all the signatures that secure the previous transaction record.
+      ```
+      "payload": {
+        "previous": "transactionReference"
+      }
+      ```

  - **RESTful API**
  The WebWallet API aims to be fully REST compliant, meaning level 3 in the Richardson Maturity Model.
 This implies having a URL for each resource, interacting with them using a standard set of verbs, and enabling discoverability and state transitions through hypermedia.